-The window frames are constructed from PVC and have insulated glass in them.
+WINDOWS The window frames are constructed from PVC and have insulated glass in them.
 All of the windows were tested and/or inspected.
 All of the windows tested and/or inspected were found to be functioning as intended.

-There is a smoke detector inside each of the bedrooms and in the hallway outside of the bedrooms on the upper and lower floors.
+SMOKE DETECTORS There is a smoke detector inside each of the bedrooms and in the hallway outside of the bedrooms.